microsoft/hivedscheduler/example/feature/README.md

 ### Description
 A set of pods is scheduled regardless of each other, i.e. does not require [Gang Scheduling](#Gang-Scheduling).

-A job can specify its pods in different `AffinityGroups`, so the whole job is incrementally scheduled (one `AffinityGroup` each time).
+A job can specify its pods in different `PodGroups`, so the whole job is incrementally scheduled (one `PodRootGroup` each time).

 This is used for jobs that can still perform useful works, such as making progress or serving, even if only one pod is running.